 notification if the school system uses contractors, consultants, volunteers or similar persons as school officials to perform certain school system services and functions that it would otherwise perform itself; and

-the right to file complaints with the Family Policy Compliance Office in the U.S. Department of Education.
+the right to file complaints with the Student Privacy Policy Office in the U.S. Department of Education.

 School officials are not required to individually notify parents or eligible students of their rights but must provide the notice in a manner reasonably likely to inform the parents and eligible students of their rights.
 Effective notice must be provided to parents or eligible students with disabilities or those whose primary or home language is not English.